beanstalkd/beanstalkd/README.md

     $ make install
     $ make install PREFIX=/usr

-Requires Linux (2.6.17 or later), Mac OS X, or FreeBSD.
+Requires Linux (2.6.17 or later), Mac OS X, FreeBSD, or Illumos.

+Currently beanstalkd is tested with GCC and clang, but it should work with any compiler that supports C99.

 Uses ronn to generate the manual.
 See http://github.com/rtomayko/ronn.